Business as usual looks very different for the foreseeable. Two key areas impacted are hiring, and ongoing employee engagement.

-Whilst for some, the current uncertainty has made them more cautious about considering a career move, for many this has given them an opportunity to reassess priorities, reflecting on how their employer has reacted to the challenges being faced.
+Whilst for some, the recent pandemic followed closely by the economic turmoil has naturally made them more cautious about considering a career move, for many this has given them an opportunity to reassess priorities, reflecting on how their employer has reacted to the challenges being faced and supported its employees.

 Ensuring regular, meaningful communications are in place has always been a challenge, for companies, their employees and potential new hires.
 The best employers recognise and embrace this, enhancing engagement and retention across the business and for future employees.